datopian/gift-portal/README.md

 ## User Cookie

-After you log using Github, you can access the user information encrypted inside a cookie
+After you log in using GitHub, you can access the user information encrypted inside a cookie.

-The object that is stored follows the scope below:
+The object stored follows the scope below:

 ```json
 {